Headed to BDD? Is Cucumber a cool way to go? Let’s explore.

 These specifications include all the important details about how the software should look, behave and perform.

 The Business Requirements document acts as an input for the next phase which is the Design phase.
 During this phase, the business requirements from the document are converted to user stories/scenarios and wireframing related to the functionality is done.

 These wireframes become the input for real implementation of the scenarios, functionalities, and features.

 When the implementation starts, the user stories become the basis for development.
 And when testing starts, these user stories are translated to acceptance tests.
 But there is a gap between user stories and test cases.

-BDD bridges that gap by mapping the user stories to automated test cases.
+In the test automation phase, BDD bridges that gap by mapping the user stories to automated test cases.
 Thus, the business requirements are bound to the implementation.

 Here, we will discuss the most popular BDD framework, Cucumber in detail and then discuss some comparable features of the automated testing tool, Testsigma.

 Cucumber is the most widely used BDD framework.
 A fully functional cucumber framework has below components:

 1. A frontend that has user stories written in a natural language that is easy to understand for business analysts and other stakeholders.
 The language is called Gherkin.